Archiving Google Photos offline to free up space

 To avoid that duplication, we can remove all files from the archive that are still in the Syncthing directory.
 That is, all the photos/videos we kept, as well as all the files in the phone storage that are not managed by Google Photos.

-Now, the archive directory only contains what we removed from Google Photos (and from the phone), but there’s no duplicates!
+Now, the archive directory only contains what we removed from Google Photos (and from the phone).

 find /Volumes/Archive/Phone -type f | grep -v DS_Store | wc -l